 - Remove film holder and on to the next shot

 The camera can be left on the tripod and carried around with ease if you are taking a number of shots in one location.
-In fact, it is so light that I often do this to save on the setting up time.
+In fact, it is so light that I often do this to save on set up time.
 The important thing if you do this is to remember is that you must tighten all locking nuts and check that your lens panel is not likely to fall out!

 The sliding lock that holds the lens panel in place can easily be tightened more if necessary, so carry a small screwdriver in your bag just in case.
 If you’d rather not risk it, you can take the lens panel off and just keep the camera on the tripod.